Search Intent

 » Differentiating elements of the content

-Returning to the example of the potato omelette, where the first search results are recipes.
-It is not the same for the user to read “Potato omelette recipe” as to read “Simple and delicious potato omelette recipe” or “How to make a potato omelette in 3 easy steps”.
+Returning to the potato omelet example, where the first search results are recipes, it is not the same for the user to read “Potato omelet recipe” as to read “Simple and delicious potato omelet recipe” or “How to make a potato omelet in 3 easy steps.”

 In addition, you must also analyze whether these contents include videos, images or some other format that is of greater informative and pedagogical value to it.